Mailchimp is a marketing automation platform founded in 2001 by a couple of American web designers: Ben Chestnut and Dan Kurzius.

 What Is a Mailchimp Abandoned Cart Email Series?

 In the world of online shopping, an abandoned cart refers to a situation where a potential customer adds products to their virtual shopping cart but leaves the website or app without completing the purchase.

 Abandoned cart emails are an automated email series that allows you to re-engage these potential customers who failed to complete their shopping journey.

 - Create custom email templates

-- Automate entire marketing campaigns.
+- Automate entire marketing campaigns and email workflows.

 The Mailchimp Tool Kit